joseph-zabaleta/notesy/README.md

     - [x] For the `notes` module tests, you will need to assert the following:
         - [x] Nothing is logged to the console if there was no command given
         - [x] If the command (add) and data (the note) were both valid, assert that the console shows the output.

+### Phase 3 Requirements:
+We will be extending the functionality of the notes application by adding a persistence layer to allow users to save notes to a database, organize them into categories, view, and delete them.

+- [] As a user, I want my notes to be saved in a database so that I can retrieve them later.
+- [] As a user, I want to categorize my notes so that I can more easily find them.
+- [] As a user, I want to be able to see a list of my notes so that I can manage them.
+- [] As a user, I want to be able to delete a note

+- [] When a user adds a new note, save it to the database
+    - [] The application should display a confirmation message.

+- [] Users should be able to list notes from the database.
+    - [] All notes. `node notes.js --list`
+    - [] Notes in a category. `node notes.js --list General`

+- [] Users should be able to delete a single note.
+    - [] Send the --delete arugment, with the id of the note to delete.

+#### Techinical Requirements / Notes
+- [] Create a mongoose schema called notes
+    - [] The `notes` shema should have 2 properties
+        - text (string, required)
+        - category (string, required)

+- [] Add "CRUD" functionality to the `notes.js` class
+    - [] Bring in `mongoose` as a library.
+    - [] Create a new method for each of the allowed commands.

 ## User Acceptance Tests
 To run tests associated with this application do the following: